sixertoy/dotfiles/src/guidelines.md

 <a name="naming_variables"></a>
 #### 1.2 Variables, Properties & Functions

-- **Single character variables and uncommon abbreviations should be avoided.**
+- **Single character variables and uncommons abbreviations should be avoided.**
 - Use lowerCamelCase
 - Use a leading underscore ```_``` when naming private properties.